CasperWA/push-protected/README.md

 It is recommended to not add unneccessary scopes to a PAT that are not needed for its intended purpose.

+Note, the scopes mentioned above are only guidelines.
+You may need to specify more or other scopes for your specific use case, depending on your role within a specific organization and/or repository.
+For more information about scopes, see the [GitHub documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes).

 ## Usage

 This action is inspired by [`ad-m/github-push-action`](https://github.com/marketplace/actions/github-push) and to ease its use, it implements some of the same functionality.